OSGL - EditableImage graphics library

 The following tutorial will show you how to draw a circle to the screen.

-Before we can start drawing on a window, we need to create one.
-Place the OSGL module somewhere, such as ReplicatedStorage/Packages.
 Create an ImageLabel in StarterGui, with its BackgroundTransparency set to 0.
-This ImageLabel will serve as your canvas:
+This ImageLabel will act as your primary canvas for rendering graphics.

 :warning: Lower resolutions cause blurred images!
-If you’re rendering at a low resolution, set the ResampleMode property of your ImageLabel to Pixelated!
+If you’re rendering at a low resolution, or just want a pixelated look, set the ResampleMode property of your ImageLabel to Pixelated!

-Additionally, create a LocalScript in your desired location (e.g., StarterPlayer/StarterPlayerScripts ) and name it appropriately.
+Additionally, create a LocalScript in your desired location (e.g., StarterPlayer/StarterPlayerScripts ).
 This script will create our window and manage the rendering process.

 local OSGL = require(ReplicatedStorage.Packages.OSGL)